 The UK has experienced massive growth in terms of offshore wind projects.
 Since January, the total pipeline has grown by 47 percent even amid a pandemic.
-The total capacity, from projects in the planning stage to systems that are currently operational, is now at 197.4 gigawatts from the 134.7-gigawatt capacity last January.
+From projects in the planning stage to systems that are currently operational, the total capacity is now at 197.4 gigawatts from the 134.7-gigawatt capacity last January.

 Half of the total pipeline is in European countries (around 50 percent or 99.6 gigawatts).
 Here is a list of countries and their respective contributions to the global offshore wind projects.